ShubhamMca88/EC2-Docker-Webapp-Terraform/README.md

 ## Security Considerations

+- The EC2 instance is in a private subnet and not directly accessible from the internet
-- The security group allows SSH access from any IP (0.0.0.0/0).
-For production, restrict this to your IP range.
+- The ALB security group allows HTTP/HTTPS access from any IP (0.0.0.0/0)
+- The EC2 instance security group only allows traffic from the ALB
-- The EC2 instance uses an encrypted EBS volume for enhanced security.
+- The EC2 instance uses an encrypted EBS volume for enhanced security
-- SSH key-based authentication is used instead of passwords.
+- SSH key-based authentication is used instead of passwords

 ## License